FYSETC/FYSETC-Voron-0/README.md

 11）The use of a 3:1 reduction ratio extruder can increase the extrusion force of the large distance, ensure the smooth and effective extrusion of the consumables, and improve the printing quality.

 12）Use Klipper firmware
-Running on Cheetah V1.2b (STM32 + TMC2008) and Raspberry Pi 3B+, it can achieve higher printing speed, provide Web control (via WiFi or Ethernet), can connect to a camera, and can be equipped with a 12864 display screen.
+Running on [Cheetah V1.2b](https://github.com/FYSETC/FYSETC-Cheetah) (On kit rev 1.0) or [Cheetah v2.0](https://github.com/FYSETC/FYSETC-Cheetah-v2) (On kit rev1.1) and Raspberry Pi 3B+, it can achieve higher printing speed, provide Web control (via WiFi or Ethernet), can connect to a camera, and can be equipped with a 12864 display screen.

 ## 2. BOM